 There are other ways to find a local cow that may save you money on the cost of a cow.
 Check out these other ideas.

 - Ask a local rancher to raise a cow for you.
 Purchase a yearling, which costs less than fully-grown cows, then ask a local rancher to raise it with his cattle.
 You will have to pay a fee to him for raising it, but depending on what he charges, it may be less than the final cost of purchasing a fully-grown steer.
+(Not all ranchers will be willing to raise a cow for you for less than it would cost to purchase it from them at the end of the summer)

 - Local Connections: Facebook groups, Craigslist, the butcher, and other local groups are a great resources for finding farmers and families that raise cows.